PLSysSec/lio/lio/examples/dclabels.md

 ### Privileges

-In examples 5 and 6 we modified the labels of the source/destination references to allow certain writes after reads.
-In a real application we may not be able to do this.
-Moreover, by changing the label of a resource we may be permitting reads/writes that should otherwise not be allowed.
-Instead, let's use privileges to explicitly declassify and endorse data.
+In examples 5 and 6, we repaired the `LabelError` exceptions by modifying the labels of the references itself to become more permissive.
+In a real application, we may not want to do this, by changing the label of a resource we may be permitting reads/writes that should otherwise not be allowed.
+Instead, in this section we will use privileges to explicitly declassify and endorse data while keeping our resources appropriately labeled.

+Privileges are used to bypass secrecy and integrity restrictions.
+For the secrecy part, a privilege effectively removes/ignores a principal (really, a disjunct).
+For instance, if we got privileges for `Alice`, we can make the label `Alice /\ Bob %% True` flow to `Bob %% True`, this can be seen as `Alice` making the information public from her point of view.
+For the integrity part, a privilege adds a principal (really, a disjunct) to the integrity component.
+For instance, if we have privileges for `Alice`, we can make the label `True %% Bob` flow to `True %% Alice /\ Bob`, meaning that `Alice` endorses now the given information.

-Privileges are used to bypass restrictions by effectively removing/ignoring a principal (really, a disjunct) from the secrecy component of a label and adding a principal (really, a disjunct) to the integrity component.
-For example, this is done when we compare the current label with the label of a reference (`writeLIORefP`) to check if we can write to the reference.
-To be flexible, it's also used when we raise raise the current label (e..g, with `readLIORefP`); in this case we use privileges to avoid "over-tainting".
+Privileges are used in `writeLIORefP` to check if we can write to the reference.
+To be flexible, they are also used when raising the current label (e..g, with `readLIORefP`); in this case, we use privileges to avoid "over-tainting".
 (Of course, in some cases you may want to taint the context!)

-In the examples below we're going to use the public label as the initial current label and top as the clearance (the default state), and use a minting function that will create a privilege from a principal.
+We will run the examples below with the public label as the initial current label.
+The clearance will be different than from the previous cases, we will use the top element which basically means no clearance (the default state).
+We also define a minting function `mint` for creating a privilege from a list of principals.
+Note that `mint` uses `ioTCB` which is usually unavailable to regular `LIO` code, otherwise such code could create arbitrary privileges bypassing the security restrictions.

 ```active-haskell
 :requires=main